yoctoproject/poky/documentation/migration-guides/migration-3.4.rst

    expected to handle every case.
-In particular, it needs to be told which overrides the layer uses (usually machine and distro names/overrides) and the result should be carefully checked since it can be a little enthusiastic and will convert references to ``_append``, ``_remove`` and ``_prepend`` in function and variables names.
+In particular, it needs to be told which overrides the layer uses (usually machine and distro names/overrides) and the result should be carefully checked since it can be a little enthusiastic and will convert references to ``_append``, ``_remove`` and ``_prepend`` in function and variable names.

-For reference, this conversion is important as it allows BitBake to know what is an override and what is not.
+For reference, this conversion is important as it allows BitBake to more reliably determine what is an override and what is not, as underscores are also used in variable names without intending to be overrides.
 This should allow us to proceed with other syntax improvements and simplifications for usability.
-It also means bitbake no longer has to guess and maintain large lookup lists just in case ``functionname`` in ``my_functionname`` is an override and this should improve efficiency.
+It also means BitBake no longer has to guess and maintain large lookup lists just in case e.g. ``functionname`` in ``my_functionname`` is an override, and thus should improve efficiency.